sailfish-spotify/hutspot/docs/operating/page-usage.md

 ### Genres & Mood Playlists Page
  * Click on a Playlist to play it
+ * Click on the star of an Playlist to toggle Followed state
  * Context Menu of a Playlist provides:
    * Play
    * View